alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

   deletes the OAuth tokens from the app's database, and redirects the user to `/`.

+The public endpoints are just part of redirection flows, they have no visible response.

 The app will also serve these internal endpoints:

 - `GET /api/attributes`: looks up and returns some attributes from the